yushansu/COS598D-Serverless/README.md

 | [10, 1000, 1000, 1000] |  |    |      |
 | [15, 1000, 1000, 1000] |  |    |      |

-Discuss the performance difference of the single-CPU and the multi-CPU serverless call.
+Discuss the performance difference between the single-CPU and the multi-CPU serverless call.

 ### 4. Batch Matrix Multiplication Serverless Call on GPU